Our Programmes

 Arts

-Idlewild Trust doesn't fund private or state higher, secondary or primary education institutions including universities, schools, colleges or conservatoires.
+Idlewild does not fund private sector or state higher, secondary or primary education institutions, including universities, schools, colleges, or conservatoires or ensembles, choirs, orchestras, theatres etc, where support for emerging talent consists purely in providing employment.

-Next stage: Please read our Funding Guidelines for detailed information on our programmes and then go to Apply for a Grant.
+Read our Funding Guidelines for detailed information on our programmes and then go to Apply for a Grant.

 Conservation